 Further information Policy and Legislation There is a range of policy and legislation in place that should support your child in pre-school and school.
 All schools should have a medical policy in place to guide the school on educating and supporting children with medical needs.
 In England, schools are legally required to have this policy.
 The Equality Act 2010 (which applies to England, Scotland and Wales) makes broad provision to protect children with disabilities demanding that schools (including independent schools) must make reasonable adjustments to ensure that children with disability are not put at substantial disadvantage compared with their peers.
 The equivalent piece of legislation for Northern Ireland is the Disability Discrimination Act.
 There are many other pieces of legislation that include provision for children with medical needs.
-It's not feasible to list these here.
-Please visit www.medicalconditionsatschool.org.uk for a more complete review of the legislation relating to children with medical needs in school.
-In addition, each nation has its own guidance on managing medical conditions in school.
-As policies change regularly, please visit our website for the latest guidance documents for each nation at www.cysticfibrosis.org.uk/school
+Please visit medicalconditionsatschool.org.uk for a more complete review of the legislation relating to children with medical needs in school.

-Useful links • England:
+Useful links England:

-Independent parental special education advice (IPSEA): www.ipsea.org.uk Legal information and advice on education law in England: http://childlawadvice.org.uk $\label{professional} \mbox{ Association of Childcare and Early Years (PACEY):} \\$ www.pacey.org.uk School inspection reports: www.gov.uk/government/organisations/ofsted Northern Ireland:
+Independent parental special education advice (IPSEA): ipsea.org.uk Legal information and advice on education law in England: childlawadvice.org.uk Professional Association of Childcare and Early Years (PACEY): pacey.org.uk School inspection reports: gov.uk/government/organisations/ofsted Northern Ireland:

-Equality Commission for Northern Ireland: www.equalityni.org Northern Ireland Childminding Association: www.nicma.org School inspection reports: www.etini.gov.uk/index/inspection-reports.htm Scotland:
+Equality Commission for Northern Ireland: equalityni.org Northern Ireland Childminding Association: nicma.org School inspection reports: etini.gov.uk/publications/type/inspectionreports Scotland:

-Enquire provides information on additional support for learning: http://enquire.org.uk Legal expertise in matters of education: www.edlaw.org.uk School inspection reports: www.educationscotland.gov.uk/inspectionandreview Scottish Childminding Association: www.childminding.org
+Enquire provides information on additional support for learning: enquire.org.uk Legal expertise in matters of education: edlaw.org.uk School inspection reports: education.gov.scot/inspection-and-review

-• Wales:
+Scottish Childminding Association: childminding.org Wales:

-Professional Association of Childcare and Early Years (PACEY): www.pacey.org.uk School inspection reports: www.estyn.gov.wales/inspection Snap Cymru provides information and advice for children with medical conditions or disabilities: www.snapcymru.org
+Professional Association of Childcare and Early Years (PACEY): pacey.org.uk School inspection reports: estyn.gov.wales/inspection Snap Cymru provides information and advice for children with medical conditions or disabilities: snapcymru.org